 We observe that the length of the vertical extreme edges depends on the height of the bounding box, while the length of all other vertical edges is fixed by the angle sequence.
-Thus, a canonical $x$-monotone polygon is fully described by the height of its bounding box and the length of its outer extreme edges.
-Furthermore, the $y$-coordinate of each vertex depends solely on the height of the bounding box.
+Thus, a canonical~$x$-monotone polygon is fully described by the height of its bounding box and the length of its outer extreme edges.
+Furthermore, the~$y$-coordinate of each vertex depends solely on the height of the bounding box.

-We use a dynamic program that constructs a canonical polygon of minimum bounding box in time $O(n^3)$.
+We use a dynamic program that constructs a canonical polygon of minimum bounding box in time~${\bigOh(n^3)}$.
 For each possible height~$h$ of the bounding box, the dynamic program populates a table that contains an entry for any pair of an extreme vertex~$p$ (that is, an endpoint of an outer extreme edge) and a horizontal edge~$e$ of the opposite hull.
-The value of the entry~$T[p,e]$ is the minimum width~$w$ such that the part of the polygon left of $p$ can be drawn in a bounding box of height~$h$ and width~$w$ in such a way that the edge~$e$ is intersecting the interior of the grid column left of~$p$.
+The value of the entry~${T[p,e]}$ is the minimum width~$w$ such that the part of the polygon left of~$p$ can be drawn in a bounding box of height~$h$ and width~$w$ in such a way that the edge~$e$ is intersecting the interior of the grid column left of~$p$.

-\begin{theorem} \thmXbboxTxt \end{theorem} \begin{proof} To prove the theorem, we present an algorithm that constructs a canonical polygon of minimum bounding box in time $O(n^3)$.
-The height of any minimum bounding box is at most~$n$; otherwise, as there are only~$n$ vertices, there is a $y$-coordinate on the grid that contains no vertex and can be ``removed''.
-For any height~$h$ of the $n$ possible heights of an optimum polygon, we run the following dynamic program in $O(n^2)$ time.
+\begin{theorem} Given an~$x$-monotone angle sequence~$S$ of length~$n$, we can find a polygon~$P$ that realizes~$S$ and minimizes its bounding box in~${\bigOh(n^3)}$ time. \end{theorem} \begin{proof} To prove the theorem, we present an algorithm that constructs a canonical polygon of minimum bounding box in time~${\bigOh(n^3)}$.
+The height of any minimum bounding box is at most~$n$; otherwise, as there are only~$n$ vertices, there is a~$y$-coordinate on the grid that contains no vertex and can be ``removed''.
+For any height~$h$ of the~$n$ possible heights of an optimum polygon, we run the following dynamic program in~${\bigOh(n^2)}$ time.